osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Next concrete work

-The next coding step should be to replace the current type surface with clean-ot-compatible `LogVoleTypes.h` and port the complete ring operation surface behind it, including the MSVC portability helper.
-That gives us a stable base for LENC/LHE and prevents the stale key-derive API from continuing to shape the port.
+The next coding step should be to add the local recursive sender/receiver flow above the now-tested root wrapper: first one-level root as a top-level API, then the two-level path where the parent feeds gadget-leaf inputs to the child root.
+Keep this local and algebraic until the relation tests pass, then expose the same exchange over coproto.